Community Benefit

 Ritter Center, a Federally Qualified Health Center, provides comprehensive

-Funding supported developing quality improvement initiatives to enhance care.
+conditions.
+Funding supported developing quality improvement projects

 RotaCare Bay Area: Free Medical Clinics